Online via Zoom

 Rohit Goel is Director/Professor of the Bombay Institute for Critical Analysis and Research (BICAR).
 He is the co-editor of Lacan contra Foucault: Subjectivity, Sex, Politics (Bloomsbury) and has taught courses in critical theory, historiography, and politics at the University of Chicago, Sciences Po Paris, the American University of Beirut, and Jnanapravaha Mumbai.
 Rohit received the Fulbright IIE and Center for Arabic Study Abroad (CASA) fellowships to pursue years of Arabic language study in Syria and was awarded the Fulbright DDRA and Andrew C. Mellon Fellowship for PhD dissertation research in primary sources in Lebanon.
 He completed his BA from Harvard College and, as Harvard University’s Paul Williams Fellow to Emmanuel College, was granted an MPhil in Social and Political Sciences from the University of Cambridge.

 Students who complete the course (attendance) are eligible for a BICAR Certificate of Completion.
 Those who complete all three Write courses - Style, Argument and Logic - over two calendar years are eligible for a BICAR Diploma in The Art and Architecture of Language.

 We will refund your mode of payment — minus a 25% processing fee — if you choose not to take this course after the first session.
 Or, you can ‘roll over’ your balance to another or future BICAR course without a fee deduction.

-Our website payment portal will be up and running soon; till then, we can facilitate two modes of payment – either direct bank transfer to our Indian account for students registering from here in India or we also have a PayPal link for students registering from abroad.
+To register, we can facilitate two modes of payment — either a direct bank transfer to our Indian account or we also have a PayPal link: